War3Evo/War3Source-EVO/README.md

 Currently checking these for bugs:

 - [x] TF2 is working. (done on 9/15/2022)

 - [ ] CSGO is being looked at

----[x] War3Source CORE fixed
+-- [x] War3Source CORE fixed

----[  ] Checking each race for errors
+-- [  ] Checking each race for errors

----[  ] Checking each addon for errors
+-- [  ] Checking each addon for errors

 - [ ] CS:S is next on list

 - [ ] FOF is last to be looked at

 **RamNode Servers Recommendation**